 Most people prefer either mousse or gel for curly hair, not both.
 Your decision should be based on the thickness of your hair more than the type of curl.
 The technique or application of the product when it comes to mousse versus gel makes a difference.

 When it comes to thin or type 3a hair, mousse may be a better option.
 It’s light weight and can give your hair the extra sculpting ability it needs to either become wavy or curly.
 Gel may not be as good of an option in this case because it will weigh down hair, making it more difficult to define curls for thin or type 3a hair.

 The thicker the hair, as well as type 3b and 3c hair, the more weight the hair can handle.
 Gel’s density has much less effect on thicker hair, and it wins out for its ability to hold hair in place longer.
 Furthermore, 3b and 3c hair is more likely to frizz than type 3a hair and, gel holds more frizz and flyaway hair than mousse.

 The Happy Medium

 With any hair product, it is all about the balance.
 For gel as well as mousse, your choice is based on preference as much as it is on what either product has to offer.
-Yes, it is true that mousse is better for sculpting and volume while gel is better for hold and frizz.
-But when it comes down to using mousse or gel for curly hair, neither is good option if you glob it on your hair.
+Yes, it is true that mousse is better for sculpting and volume, while gel is better for hold and frizz.
+But when it comes down to using mousse or gel for curly hair, neither is a good option if you glob it on your hair.

 If you need that all-day hold, you only need a quarter-size worth of gel on wet hair and comb it through.
 If you want springy locks in spite of the thinness of your hair, try a dab of mousse which you can either scrunch or work through.
 Either way, there’s room for both products on your bathroom counter.